Tesla, others prepare Shanghai factory restarts as city aims to ease lockdown

-SHANGHAI : Manufacturers including Tesla began preparing to reopen their Shanghai factories on Monday, as the city accelerated efforts to exit a COVID-19 lockdown that has forced most businesses in China's economic hub to shut for nearly three weeks.
+SHANGHAI: Manufacturers including Tesla began preparing to reopen their Shanghai factories on Monday (Apr 18), as the city accelerated efforts to exit a COVID-19 lockdown that has forced most businesses in China's economic hub to shut for nearly three weeks.

 Tesla has recalled workers to its factory to prepare for the restart, two sources told Reuters.
-They added that while the U.S. automaker had initially intended to resume one production shift on Monday it was now looking to do so on Tuesday.
-One of the sources said one reason was because a supplier was facing issues with logistics.
+They added that while the US automaker had initially intended to resume one production shift on Monday it was now looking to do so on Tuesday.
+One of the sources said one reason was that a supplier was facing issues with logistics.

 Tesla did not immediately respond to a request for comment.